-1) Run the Landscape editor, and pick the landscape, and then in Tools, 'Import tile sized textures'
+1) Run the Landscape editor, and pick the landscape, and then in Tools, 'Import tile sized textures' - the images in working/Terragen/Textures will be loaded as the imagery.

-- the images in working/Terragen/Textures will be loaded as the imagery. - this will replace the initial black-and-white terrain based imagery.
+- the images in working/lerragen/lextures will be loaded as the imager - this will replace the initial black-and-white terrain based imagery.